Ingredients in a Recipe for Soul

 Ingredients in a Recipe for Soul is a 1963 album by Ray Charles.
 It was arranged by Benny Carter, Sid Feller, Marty Paich, and Johnny Parker, with the Paich tracks also featuring accompaniment by the Jack Halloran Singers.

 In 1990, the album was released on compact disc by DCC with four bonus tracks.
-In 1997, it was packaged together with 1964's Have a Smile with Me on a two-for-one CD reissue on Rhino with historical liner notes.
+In 1997, it was packaged together with 1964's Have a Smile with Me (and both sides of the 1965 single "Without a Song") on a two-for-one CD reissue on Rhino with historical liner notes.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated August 31, 1963, peaking at No. 2 during a thirty-six-week run on the chart.